-Some floors installers will not recommend this, but you can use a very squeezed-out damp mop to pick up more sawdust.
+Some floors installers recommend using a very squeezed-out damp mop to pick up more sawdust.